lheredias/comics-site/README.md

 - The series and pages displayed are random.
 No copyright infringement intended.

 - Nice things that can be implemented from this point onwards: a comments section, image and .zip files size restrictions, non-only integer chapter numeration, featured authors section and so on.

-### Last but not least:

-- Only one extra thing I would have loved to be taught is how to implement a web app on a real web server.

-- Thanks a bunch to the CS50's team for the superb content displayed in this course.